CHF BC recognizes the contributions of its leaders and staff, both past and present, and the role of co-ops in supporting women across the province

 “We underwent a more business-like approach to things like strategic planning, the organizational functioning, we worked on the alignment of operations with the management structure and we reduced the number of board meetings so that we could be handling more things at once,” Kantrow said.
 “It’s been a wild ride.”
 Zimmering also applauded Kantrow’s work in restructuring what was a siloed organization of three entities – CLT, COHO and CHF BC – into a cohesive unit of 118 staff members serving 93% of all housing co-ops in BC, and all working toward the same vision.

-Catherine Haynes-Porter’s time on the CHF BC board ran from 2006 to 2012, with a term as President from 2010 to 2012, so it’s no surprise the highlight of her leadership term as acquiring the Athletes Village Co-op and serving as an honorary board member to set them up for co-op success.
+Catherine Haynes-Porter’s time on the CHF BC board ran from 2006 to 2012, with a term as President from 2010 to 2012.
+Thus, it’s no surprise the highlight of her leadership term as acquiring the First Avenue Athletes Village Co-op and serving as an honorary board member to set them up for co-op success.
 Haynes-Porter also served a term as COHO’s president, furthering the organization’s performance measures and supporting the push for COHO’s property management technology.
-Her interest in finance led Haynes-Porter to CHF Canada’s audit and finance committee as well, where she helped establish Encasa Financial Inc. to further strengthen the co-op sector.
+Her interest in finance led Haynes-Porter to CHF Canada’s audit and finance committee as well, where she helped establish Encasa Financial to further strengthen the co-op sector.

 Like their predecessors, Kantrow and Haynes-Porter credited the women who came before them for inspiring their leadership aspirations – and their co-ops and CHF BC for providing opportunities for success.